leon-mirai/chatapp/README.md

 1. main (this is the stable version)
 2. dev (this is where development occurs and where features are added)
 3. dev2 (this is another branch for testing out new developments)
+4. chatapp (this is a branch for developing the chatapp fully offline)
+5. chatsocket (this is a branch for setting up socket.io for chatapp and peerjs)
+6. mongo (this is the branch that was used to refactor the backend from )

 ## Data Structures

 The application uses the following data structures to represent users, groups, and channels.
-These structures are essential fro both the client and server sides of the application, enabling consistent data management and communication across the system.
+These structures are essential for both the client and server sides of the application, enabling consistent data management and communication across the system.

 - Javascript/TypeScript Arrays: These were used for storing iterables like a list of users, groups, or channels